 The emerging blogger series is aimed at community building through giving mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some newer members of our community.
 This post is by Tanya of… Continue reading Emerging Blogger Series: Divinely Bipolar (Tanya)

 Have you aligned your chakras today?
 Or perhaps you've wondered if the whole chakra craze is a bit over the top.
 And maybe you can guess what my take on the matter is.
-The concept of chakras first emerged in India in the first century BCE, in Hindu and then later in Buddhist texts.
-The … Continue reading Are Chakras Real or Pseudoscience?
+Traditional concept of chakras The concept of chakras first emerged in India in the first century BCE, in Hindu and then later… Continue reading Are Chakras Real or Pseudoscience?

 Dealing with Depression: Simple Ways to Get Your Life Back is written by clinical psychologist Jan Marsh.
-It offers strategies to be used either alone in milder forms of depression or in conjunction with medication or psychotherapy.
-Ideas from several therapeutic approaches are incorporated, including cognitive behavioural therapy, acceptance and commitment therapy, and compassion focused therapy. … Continue reading Book Review: Dealing with Depression
+It offers strategies that can be used either alone in milder forms of depression or in conjunction with medication or psychotherapy.
+The book incorporates concepts from several therapeutic approaches, including cognitive behavioural therapy, acceptance and commitment therapy, and compassion-focused… Continue reading Book Review: Dealing with Depression

 The Handbook for Highly Sensitive People: How to Transform Feeling Overwhelmed and Frazzled to Empowered and Fulfilled is written by Mel Collins, who describes herself as a counsellor, spiritual healer, and reiki master, as well as a highly sensitive person (HSP).
 The book begins with a description of the characteristics of HSPs.
 The author explains that… Continue reading Book review: The Handbook for Highly Sensitive People